Posted on

 What Exactly Are Mycotoxins?

+These toxins have been linked to a variety of health issues, ranging from respiratory problems to chronic fatigue and neurological effects.
+It’s not just about being exposed—mycotoxins are stealthy.
 They’re tiny enough to enter your body unnoticed, but their effects can linger.
 Do they stay forever?!
-These toxins are resilient, can bind to your tissues, and affect your health in ways you may not expect, especially if they come from mycotoxins in food or moldy environments.
+These toxins are resilient and can bind to your tissues and affect your health in ways you may not expect, especially if they come from mycotoxins in food or moldy environments.

 Mycotoxins and the Molds That Produce Them